 - Griffin forging private and agency seals and documents

-- Update #4 (20 November 2019): There is a petition to the Blue House (Korean equivalent of the White House) to open an investigation into the scandal.
+- Update #4 (20 November 2019): (Korean equivalent of the White House) to open an investigation into the scandal.
 200,000 signatures are required within one month, it was at almost 67,000 at the time of writing.

 .States she was unaware of some terms of the contract including length and salary

 Riot Games Korea did not release any evidence of cvMax physically abusing Griffin players at the time of writing.
-The only part of the investigation into cvMax was revealed by the former coach himself , as a Riot representative attempted to goad him into confessing to something he didn't do.
+The only part of the investigation into cvMax was , as a Riot representative attempted to goad him into confessing to something he didn't do.
 It was alleged the person speaking to cvMax was the previously mentioned Oh Sang-heon.
 This allegation is pending verification.

 Following the mess, it remains to be seen whether Riot Games HQ will actually react.
-More than five years ago, an incident regarding the terrible management of Ahq Korea resulted in one player attempting to take his own life .
+More than five years ago, an incident regarding the terrible management of Ahq Korea resulted in .
 While Griffin was not constructed to throw matches on purpose, the lack of oversight and regulation is certainly hinting that not much has changed in more than half a decade.